jacks-reid/farfromVULN/README.md

 Set up billing alerts, learn about free tier limits, and save yourself from an unpleasant bill.

+## Working boxes

+`farfromVULN` has some limitations, notably that AWS only supports specific operating systems.
+A list of tested Vulnhub boxes can be found at `working_machines.txt`.

 ## References

 Great resources used in this project: